 The number of hires was 5.1 million in June, essentially the same as May.
-The hires rate was 3.6 little changed in all industries in April and decreased in the Midwest region.
+The hires rate was 3.6 also little changed in all industries.
+The number of hires increased in the Northeast region.
 (See table 2.)
 Total separations includes quits, layoffs and discharges, and other separations.
 Total separations is